-In addition to exercising regulatory powers over listed companies, credit ratings agencies and Tadawul, the CMA has issued various categories of licenses to 83 entities engaged in securities dealings, advisory, custodial and other functions falling within the regulatory scope of the CMA.
+In addition to exercising regulatory powers over listed companies, credit ratings agencies and Tadawul, the CMA has issued various categories of licenses to 86 entities engaged in securities dealings, advisory, custodial and other functions falling within the regulatory scope of the CMA.

 In 2014, the CMA developed a strategic plan (the "CMA Strategic Plan") covering the period 2015-2019, which was aligned with the objectives of the Government's tenth Development Plan.
 The CMA Strategic Plan, which was approved by the CEDA, aims to further strengthen the capital markets of Saudi Arabia through the implementation of several discreet objectives and initiatives.
-During the course of 2015, the CMA implemented three important initiatives that formed a part of the CMA Strategic Plan: (i) finalisation of the rules for QFIs' investment in shares listed on the Tadawul; (ii) improvement of the disclosure regime applicable to authorised persons; and (iii) development of policies and standards for prosecuting violations of the Capital Market Law and the regulations issued thereunder.
+During the course of 2015 and 2016, the CMA implemented several important initiatives that formed a part of the CMA Strategic Plan, including: (i) finalisation of the rules for QFIs' investment in shares listed on the Tadawul; (ii) improvement of the disclosure regime applicable to authorised persons; (iii) development of policies and standards for prosecuting violations of the Capital Market Law and the regulations issued thereunder; and (iv) issuance of the Real Estate Investment Traded Funds Instructions, which regulate the offering of real estate investment traded funds that invest in developed real estate for the purpose of generating periodic income.